Quality Management Director – JOB# 1094

 The Estes Park Health system serves the entire Estes Park Valley and Rocky Mountain National Park.
 It integrates acute and emergency care with community health, which includes the full range of diagnostic and therapeutic health care through medical and surgical services; a 23-bed critical access acute care facility, a 24-hour emergency department with ambulance service and air transport; primary care and specialty clinics; home health and hospice; and a 52-bed skilled nursing facility.

-The Quality Management Director will oversee and monitor the development and implementation of the quality, case management & risk management programs, in collaboration with Senior Leaders, Department Leaders and other staff.
+The Quality Management Director will oversee and monitor the development and implementation of the quality & risk management programs, in collaboration with Senior Leaders, Department Leaders and other staff.

 Full Time, M-F